A. The Mission of the Institutional Review Board

 Under the FWA system, each IRB must register with Office for Human Research Protection (OHRP) within the U. S. Department of Health and Human Services (DHHS).
 Each legally separate entity engaged in human subject research must apply for its own FWA.
 Under federal policy, awardees and their collaborating institutions become engaged in human research whenever their employees or agents intervene or interact with living individuals for research purposes.
 Although each legally separate institution or entity must file its own Assurance, the institutions are free to designate IRBs under the Assurance that are operated by other institutions or entities.

 The FWA requires the development and adoption of policies and procedures for conducting human subject research and the appointment of an institutional official to oversee the University’s compliance with federal regulations pertinent to human participants in research.
-The institutional official at the University of North Florida, as designated by the Vice President for Academic Affairs of the University, is the Assistant Vice President for Research.
+The institutional official at the University of North Florida, as designated by the Vice President for Academic Affairs of the University, is the Associate Vice President for Research.